-- the individual does not need report any investment income at all (except for Dutch source income, such as Dutch real estate);
+- the individual does not need report any income at all (except for Dutch source income, such as income from a Dutch company or from Dutch real estate);

-- the individual does not need to report income form a foreign substantial interest (dividends and capital gains from closely held companies).
+- the individual specifically does not need to report income from investments abroad or from a foreign substantial interest (dividends and capital gains from closely held companies, >5% owned).

 The Dutch facility takes some Dutch tax planning and setting up a Dutch company but it can certainly be done.